S-Nandita/galvix-assignment-criteria-builder/README.md

 3. Search for Lombok and click Install.
 4. Restart IntelliJ IDEA.

-### Springdoc OpenAPI
-Springdoc OpenAPI is used to generate interactive API documentation.
-For more details and configurations, visit the [Springdoc OpenAPI documentation](https://springdoc.org/) and refer to the "Getting Started" section.

 ## Database Setup

 ### 1. Setting Up the Database